|

 passing between statements, and the external sources of influence on

+the statements.
 Some plaintiffs who are fabricating appear to actually forget what

 they said before and later to make substantially different statements.